Cohomology of generalized configuration spaces: Twisted commutative cochains

 equipped with monoidal quasi-isomorphisms of functors $R\Gamma \implies R\Gamma^{TW}$, $R\Gamma_c \implies R\Gamma^{TW}_c$.
 In particular, if $A$ is a sheaf of commutative dg $\Q$-algebras on $X$, then $R\Gamma^{TW}(X,A)$ and $R\Gamma_c^{TW}(X,A)$ are themselves commutative dg algebras. \end{thm}

 \begin{proof}[Sketch of proof]Recall how to define the Godement resolution: there is a monad $\mathsf T$ on the category of sheaves on $X$ given by $p_\ast p^\ast$, where $p \colon X^\delta \to X$ is the projection from $X$ equipped with the discrete topology.
-With this monad, one attaches to a any sheaf $\mathcal F$ on $X$ a cosimplicial sheaf $\mathsf T(\mathcal F)$ \cite[8.6.15]{weibel}, whose totalization is the Godement resolution.
+With this monad, one attaches to a any sheaf $\EuScript F$ on $X$ a cosimplicial sheaf $\mathsf T(\EuScript F)$ \cite[8.6.15]{weibel}, whose totalization is the Godement resolution.

 Thus the usual functor $R\Gamma$ is the composition of three functors: the cosimplicial Godement construction, the totalization functor on cosimplicial objects, and the functor $\Gamma$.
 Of these, the first and the last are already lax symmetric monoidal.
 This reduces the problem to finding a commutative version of the totalization functor on cosimplicial objects, which works over $\Q$.
+This is indeed what Navarro Aznar does \cite[\S\S 2--3]{navarroaznarhodgedeligne}, by constructing the so-called ``Thom--Whitney totalization'', using Sullivan's polynomial de Rham forms.
+To be more precise, the usual totalization functor assigns to a cosimplicial object $A \colon \Delta \to \mathsf{Ch}_R$ the end of the bifunctor $\Delta^{\mathrm{op}} \times \Delta \to \mathsf{Ch}_R$ given by $(\alpha,\beta) \mapsto C^\bullet(\Delta^\alpha,R) \otimes A^\beta$, where $C^\bullet(\Delta^\alpha,R)$ denotes the standard cochains on the $\alpha$-simplex.
+The reason that totalization is monoidal but not symmetric monoidal is that $C^\bullet(\Delta^\ast,R)$ is a simplical dg algebra, but it is not commutative.
+Over $\Q$ we may replace $C^\bullet(\Delta^\ast,\Q)$ with the simplical commutative dg algebra $\Omega(\Delta^\ast)$ given by Sullivan's polynomial de Rham forms \cite{sullivaninfinitesimal}, which gives a lax symmetric monoidal totalization functor equipped with a monoidal quasi-isomorphism with the usual totalization.

-This is indeed what Navarro Aznar does, using exactly Sullivan's polynomial de Rham forms.
-Hence if $\mathcal F$ is a sheaf of commutative dg $\Q$-algebras on $X$, its Godement resolution (defined using the ``Thom--Whitney totalization'' \cite[\S\S 2--3]{navarroaznarhodgedeligne}) is again a sheaf of commutative dg $\Q$-algebras, and a flabby resolution of the original complex of sheaves.
+Hence if $\EuScript F$ is a sheaf of commutative dg $\Q$-algebras on $X$, its Godement resolution, defined using the Thom--Whitney totalization described above, is again a sheaf of commutative dg $\Q$-algebras, and a flabby resolution of the original complex of sheaves.

 One argues in the same way for the functor $R\Gamma_c$. \end{proof}

 \begin{thm} Let $X$ be a paracompact Hausdorff space.
 The tcdga $R\Gamma^\otimes(X,\Q)$ is quasi-isomorphic to the cdga $R\Gamma^{TW}(X,\Q)$, considered as a ``constant'' tcdga as in \S \ref{constant-tcdga}.
 If $X$ is moreover locally compact then $R\Gamma^\otimes_c(X,\Q)$ is quasi-isomorphic to the cdga $R\Gamma^{TW}_c(X,\Q)$. \end{thm}